game-design-driven/Create-Prepare-to-Dye/README.md

 <details>
   <summary>Heavily Documented, in game</summary>

-You item and recipe index is a core gameplay element.
+Your item and recipe index is a core gameplay element.
 Imagine playing Botania without needing to open a book or a wiki.
 See [botania-debookified](https://github.com/game-design-driven/Create-Prepare-to-Dye/blob/main/kubejs/client_scripts/tooltips/botaniaDebookified.js) for technical details.
 </details>
 <details>
   <summary>A new take on progression</summary>

 Progression and "tiers" in this modpack are not done with more and more expansive machines and devices. **You are not leveling up your machines, you are leveling up your production.** Your early game white plate production will tie well into your late game, like most of the processes in this pack.
-As the game progresses the scale and the complexity of your lines will grow.
-You upgrade processes, not machines.
+As the game progresses the scale and the complexity of your lines will grow. **You upgrade processes, not machines.**
 </details>

 <details>